skarpushin/summerb/summerb-easycrud/README.md

 * It gives you more than both Spring Data Repositories and Hibernate when it comes to **i18n**, **validation**, **authorization** and **extensibility**
-* It gives you less data-related features than **Hibernate** namely ORM and Query DSL that supports projects and aggregates
+* It gives you less data-related features than **Hibernate** namely ORM and Query DSL that supports projections and aggregates
-* It gives more auto-magic that Spring JdbcTemplate
+* It gives more auto-magic than Spring JdbcTemplate
 * It gives you more compiler protection and static code analysis features than Spring Data Repositories or myBatis

 ## Capabilities

 ### Core
-* It automatically handles CRUD logic (internally uses Spring JdbcTemplate with several improvements)
+* It automatically handles CRUD logic (internally uses Spring JdbcTemplate with several crucial performance improvements)
-* It provides simplistic Query DSL that has a killer-feature is based on identifier names (not String literals, so your code is protected by refactoring and static code analysis)
+* It provides simplistic Query DSL that has a killer-feature that is based on identifier names (not String literals, so your code is protected by compiler and supported by refactoring and static code analysis)
 * It allows you to easily define native queries which implementation is also automatically scaffolded
 * Baseline infrastructure for business validations at different data lifecycle steps
 * Baseline infrastructure for authorizations at different data lifecycle steps (for both per-Table and per-Row)
 * Extension points (Wire Taps) for adding any of your custom pre/post-processors
-* Automatically handle timestamps and author fields when data is created and updated
+* Automatically handle timestamps and author fields when data is created and updated (sometimes this is called audit fields)
 * Facilities to implement Security-trimmed UI

 ### REST API